 -A 2016 study published in the Journal of the AMA found that only 2% of Americans met the ideal dietary guidelines adopted by the American Heart Association.

 -On average, health insurers and employers spend $26 more on administration for every consumer with low healthcare system literacy.
-That translates to $4.8 billion annually in administrative cost across the United States.
+That translates to $4.8 billion annually in administrative costs across the United States.
 Compare this to the $1.4 billion each year in administrative costs for consumers with high healthcare system literacy

--Cigna found widespread loneliness with nearly half of Americans reporting they feel alone.
+-Cigna found widespread loneliness, with nearly half of Americans reporting they feel alone.
 Loneliness has the same impact on mortality as smoking 15 cigarettes a day, making it even more dangerous than obesity.

 So what does all this mean?
 It means that while the house is burning down, we continue to talk about the cost of the hose to carry the water to put the fire out.
 Politicians are too damn afraid to say, “the reason our healthcare costs are rising is that we, Americans, aren’t doing enough to stay healthy.”

 Even job-related stress can result in “accidents, absenteeism, employee turnover, diminished productivity, and direct medical, legal, and insurance costs,” costing the United States $300 billion annually.

 We need the courage to stand up and say, “it’s us”!
 We need to test ways to get people exercising and eating the right foods.
 We need insurers and the AMA to acknowledge that things like obesity are a real national emergency.
 Until that happens, the projections for healthcare spending are a charade.